Revised May 27, 2017

 It is VERY dark on the observing fields, and we need to keep it that way.
 All flashlights and unshielded laptop screens must be heavily red filtered, and any lights in tents should not be allowed to interfere with dark-adaption outside.

 If you forget something, check with your neighbors first.
-There is no camp store at TMI, and NO convenience store within many miles.
-The ‘notes on getting there‘ includes some resources in the area, including last-minute stops on the way to and from TMI, along with routes and other activities.
+There is no camp store at SKMC, and NO convenience store within many miles.
+The ‘notes on getting there‘ includes some resources in the area, including last-minute stops on the way to and from SKMC, along with routes and other activities.

 If you need to have medicine refrigerated, that can be done in the kitchen Yurt.
 Talk with the staff.
 If you have a medical condition of which first responders should be aware, similarly let Arlen Raasch know, in confidence.

-We also have a selection of environmental events around the TMI site, including geology, botany, and birding hikes.
+We have a selection of environmental events around the SKMC site, including geology, botany, and birding hikes.
 These are not too strenuous, suitable for the entire family, and free.
+We also have outdook hikes and activities led by SKMC staff for a modest fee.
+Newest of these is an environmental hike to the beaver dam site.

 More details can be found at the AHSP web site under Program > Events Overview.